Ty France Player Props: Mariners vs. Athletics

 Ty France At The Plate

-- He has gone deep in two of 47 games played this season, and in 1% of his plate appearances.
+- He has hit a long ball in 6.3% of his games this year, and 1.4% of his plate appearances.

-- France has picked up an RBI in 29.8% of his games this year, with two or more RBI in 10.6% of his games.
-He has also produced three or more runs in one contest.
+- In 31.3% of his games this year, France has had at least one RBI.
+He's picked up more than one in 10.4% and driven in three or more of his team's runs in one contest.

-- He has scored in 21 games this season (44.7%), including multiple runs in five games.
+- He has scored in 22 games this year, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.